 The General Data Protection Regulation (GDPR) stipulates that organizations must assess the data that they possess, consider where and how it is retained, and set legal policies to determine how data is collected, managed, and destroyed.

 Most departments appoint a Data Protection Officer charged who completes a Privacy Impact Assessment and manages all the above information.

 Examples of measures taken include data backup, early protection, preventative monitoring, spam filters, and employee awareness training.
 Employees are allowed to request copies of their data at any time.

-As an American owned and operated company, this company is subject to California's privacy laws including the California Consumer Privacy Act and the California Online Privacy Protection Act.
-We strive to comply with these laws and protect the data of citizens.
+If an organization is American owned or operated, they are subject to California's privacy laws, including the California Consumer Privacy Act and the California Online Privacy Protection Act.
+These laws have national reach.